About this day

 Torsten will discuss the impact of supply and demand of labour on wages as well as the imperfections of labour market and how leading economists suggest we change it.

 About Torsten Bell

 Torsten is Director of the Resolution Foundation.
-Prior to this, he was Director of Policy for the Labour Party and worked in the Treasury, both as a special adviser and a civil servant.
+Previously he was Director of Policy for the Labour Party and worked in the Treasury as a special adviser and a civil servant.

 Trust and treachery: Using game theory to beat the competition Thomas Oléron Evans, University College London

 We will explore the amazing world of game theory, which provides the tools for tackling questions of competition and collaboration.
 Find out why politicians are like vampire bats, discover how computers can read your mind and learn how a multi-million dollar art deal all came down to a game of scissors-paper-stone.

 About Thomas Oléron Evans